-The London-based, Liverpool-born artist, who released her debut album 'Blue Gardens' on Keysound Recordings in 2013, started the project last year as a way to address the gender imbalance in the music industry.
+The London-based, Liverpool-born artist, who has released records on Astral Plane Recordings and Coyote Records, started the project last year as a way to address the gender imbalance in the music industry.

 Described as a project for the “girls who’ve ever heard a shit tune in the club and thought ‘I can do better that that’”, the 600+ applications E.M.M.A received for the first workshop showed there was an appetite for the concept.